benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

-# Installation of Geonode in Ubuntu16.04
+# Manual installation of Geonode in Ubuntu16.04
+**Note:** Use the Quick Installation if possible.
+Manually installing GeoNode requires a lot of manual settings.

 Start with a clean Ubuntu16.04 virtual machine.
 It can be a GUI machine or a server machine and it can be running locally in for ex.
-VirtualBox or in the cloud in for ex CSC's cPouta.
+VirtualBox or in the cloud for ex in CSC's cPouta.

 Some differences may arise depending on the starting machine and what is installed in it by default.
 For example the tests with a default Ubuntu 16.04 server machine have commonly needed the installation of some packages that were not needed when using a default Ubuntu 16.04 GUI machine.
 The differences are marked with **Note-server-vm: ...** .

 The following instructions are based on the official documentation but include some modifications.
-The full set of minimum installation commands and settings is found here so you only need to follow these instruction.
+The full set of minimum installation commands and settings is found here so you only need to follow these instructions.

 For reference, the official documentation can be found at: http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/

 The instructions below have been tested in VirtualBox Ubuntu16.04 GUI machine and in CSC's cPouta cloud using a default Ubuntu16.04 server machine.

-The following instructions illustrate the case using a **cPouta default Ubuntu 16.04 server machine** and could be generalized to another cloud service.
+The following instructions illustrate the case using a **cPouta default Ubuntu 16.04 server machine** but could be probably apply in another cloud service.

 ## Create a cPouta Ubuntu16.04 virtual machine

 In cPouta create a virtual machine configuration (flavor) with at least 8Gb of memory.
-For example **Standard.Large**.
+For example **Standard.Large** flavor.

-Make sure that you have SSH access to the VM (in cPouta security groups, public IP, ssh keys...).
+Make sure that you have SSH access to the VM (in cPouta this means having properly configured security groups, public IP, ssh keys...).

+The instructions below assume that you are loged in as the "geo" user.
+It will be easier to follow the installation instructions if you create a "geo" user.

-Create a "geo" user and add to sudo group.
+cPouta VM images come with a single user named "cloud-user".
+Log in to the machine as "cloud-user" and create a "geo" user.
+Then add this new user to the sudo group.

 **Note**: you can use any user account to follow these installation instructions but it needs to have sudo capabilities.
-The instructions below assume that you are loged in as "geo" user, adjust as necessary if you are using a different user.
-Or create a user named "geo", so you can easily follow the general installation instructions.
+If you are using a different user change the commands as necessary.

 ## Installation
-The installation steps:
+The installation steps in summary:
 - Packages installation
 - GeoNode Virtual Environment Setup
 - Install GeoNode to the Virtual Environment